4 Tips for Figuring Out Which Fashion Business Events to Attend to Avoid Wasting Time and Money

 Speakers can be motivational, inspirational, or educational.
 Ideally, they’re all three!
 And it’s a good idea to figure out if the speakers at the event are people who can speak on the topics that are important to you.

 - Reflect on your current business needs and whether the speakers are talking about those things.

 - Research the style and points of view of the speaker to see if you jive.

 - Are the speakers showing up and speaking at tons of events or is it not-so-easy to get to hear them speak?

 When you hear about an event and it catches your attention, go through this list to figure out whether it’s the right event to spend your money and your time.

-Two shows that I’ll definitely be at this season are Texworld USA and Apparel Sourcing USA (both happening at the Javits in NYC) from July 17th to the 19th.
+Two shows that I’ll definitely be at this season are Texworld USA and Apparel Sourcing USA (both happening at the Javits in NYC).
 Not just because they’re our sponsors, but because they’re two shows that answer “yes!” to the questions listed above.